The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 Early Fitness Trackers to Modern Smart Bands

-Today's smart bands are advanced.
-They can track heart rate, sleep, and even stress levels.
+Today, we have smart bands that do much more.
+They can track heart rate, monitor sleep, and even measure stress levels.
 Many have GPS for accurate distance tracking.
-Some can even measure blood oxygen levels.
-This evolution shows how much technology has improved.
+Some can even check blood oxygen levels.

 Key Milestones in Wearable Technology